 Here are some Covid-19 pivot success stories.
-Offroad, but indoors with Land Rover

 Land Rover’s highly anticipated launch of the Defender had plans to showcase its offroad abilities outdoors at an event with motoring journalists, tastemakers and Land Rover enthusiasts testing the new vehicle.
 However, due to global lockdowns, this traditional strategy was shifted to an all-inclusive digital experience.
 This quick-thinking, smart pivot to digital, resulted in success and assisted Land Rover in extending their reach to beyond their traditional target market to a younger, digitally savvy audience.
-Learn and grow from the safety of your home

 The shift to webinars and online learning platforms also increased as a result of Covid-19.
 Championing the change is G&G’s sister, G&G Advocacy, who is assisting in taking traditional learning to new heights.

 “We’ve noticed during this time, that employees working from home are hungry to learn more and grow on their own terms,” said Desirée Gullan, Co-founder and Executive Creative Director of G&G Digital.
 “Taking learning and training online not only empowers people, but also shows that with the right focus, it’s possible to make lemonade with lemons the size of a global pandemic.”
-Two important insights when pivoting to digital 1.
-Consumers are making more purchases through social than before

 A poll by Clickz, a digital research agency, found that more consumers’ decisions have been swayed by social media ads during Covid-19.
 These are their findings.
-2. Brands are the voice of reason in preparing for normalcy

 Brands hold significant influence, as consumers start looking for guidance on how to approach the new future.
 This presents a wonderful opportunity for brands to reframe marketing messages that positively impact their target market.
 According to a poll by Smartly, one third of consumers want brands to share relevant messaging that is useful during Covid-19.